kiehozero/pands-project/README.md

 ### Findings arising from [distribution](distribution.py)

->>> Creating a scatter graph largely resolved the visibility issues that the [histogram](histogram.py) presented
+>>> Creating a box-and-whisker graph largely resolved the visibility issues that the [histogram](histogram.py) presented, displaying the three species without overlap on a variable-by-variable bases.
+The inspiration for this view came from a work project I was involved in recently, and a quick Google found that box-and-whisker plots were a fairly standard graph within seaborn.
+Similar to [histogram](histogram.py), uses an input to determine whether to display the desired variable, but I have packages the processes of plotting and saving the graphs within a function; hopefully this will mean that converting this to loop through the list of variables would be a simpler task.

 ### Findings arising from [scatter](scatter.py)

 A scatter graph allowed for the plotting of measurements based on both dimensions, as well as all unique measurements to be displayed
 >>> removed numPy from above so could use column references instead of slicing columns after the header and making the more code less difficult to read.
-Similar to [histogram](histogram.py), uses an input to determine whether to scatter the petal or sepal variables
 >>> setosa easily identifiable based on petals, with minimal overlap between virginica and versicolor, strong correlation between length and width of latter two, not so much for setosa.
 In contrast, setosa shows much stronger correlation between sepal length and width, while virginica and versicolor not only show slightly less correlation between length and width, but they also show significant overlap in these areas.
 On the whole virginica is larger, with about 25% of measurements larger than any of the versicolor measurements